How Strong is it? | 900 Global Viking

 Who Is This Ball For?

-The 900 Global Viking is the most angular ball in the 900 Global lineup.
-The Strobe AI asymmetric core on RB 90 Hybrid creates a strong, angular motion that reviewers compare favorably to the Origin and Gremlin.
+The 900 Global Viking is the most angular ball in the lineup — Strobe AI asymmetric core on RB 90 Hybrid at $199.95.
+Video reviews inside.

 Technical Specifications